rakh002/Kerja-Praktik-BIOPS/README.md

 # Kerja-Praktik-BIOPS
-🚀 Welcome to the repository documenting my journey during my internship, where I delved into the world of developing a real-time water pressure sensor monitoring system.
+🚀 Welcome to the repository documenting my journey during my internship on PT Biops Agrotekno Indonesia, where I delved into the world of developing a real-time water pressure sensor monitoring system.
 This project aimed to create a seamless data acquisition experience coupled with an intuitive web interface for easy monitoring.